Vectorized/closedsea/README.md

 ```solidity
 function _isPriorityOperator(address operator) internal view virtual returns (bool)
 ```
-For deriving contracts to override, such that preferred marketplaces can skip the OpenSea registry check, helping users save gas.
+For deriving contracts to override, such that preferred marketplaces can skip the operator filtering, helping users save gas.

 ## Safety